stv0g/netplika/README.md

     ./netem probe 8.8.8.8 53 > measurements.dat

+The `probe` sub-command returns the following fields per line on STDOUT:

+    current_rtt, mean, sigma

 ###### Use case 2a: convert measurements into delay distribution table

-Collect measurements to build a tc-netem(8) delay distribution table
+Collect measurements to build a [tc-netem(8)](http://man7.org/linux/man-pages/man8/tc-netem.8.html) delay distribution table

     ./netem dist generate < measurements.dat > google_dns.dist

+*Please note:* you might have to change the scaling by adjusting the compile time constants in `dist-maketable.h`!

 ###### Use case 2b: generate distribution from measurements and load it to the Kernel

     ./netem dist load < probing.dat

+*Please note:* you might have to change the scaling by adjusting the compile time constants in `dist-maketable.h`!

 ###### Use case 3: on-the-fly link simulation